Kansattica/Fluency/Documentation/index.md

 I'm writing an in-progress tutorial [here](articles/intro.md), which includes building and running Fluency from source.

+### You can try Fluency right now in your browser! <https://kansattica.github.io/FluencyOnline/>
+Note that Fluency Online is still in beta.
+If something doesn't work, please let me know and try the download and run version.

 ### Building and running
 Fluency uses .Net Core 2.2 for the console and .Net Standard 2.0 for everything else.
 I suspect it would work fine with earlier versions, .Net framework, and the like, but I haven't tested.
 The entire project is self-contained and pure C#.
 No external packages.
 To run, simply do: